 You should work through each of the chapters in turn.
 To get the maximum benefit from each chapter you should proceed in the following order:

-You may like to attempt some questions from the Question and Answer Bank when you have completed a chapter or a part of the course.
-It's a good idea to annotate the questions with details of when you attempted each one.
+Attempt some of the Practice Questions when you have completed a chapter.
+It’s a good idea to annotate the questions with details of when you attempted each one.
 This makes it easier to ensure that you try all of the questions as part of your revision without repeating any that you got right first time.

-Once you've read the relevant part of the Notes and tried a selection of questions from the Question and Answer Bank, you should attempt the corresponding assignment.
+Once you’ve read the relevant part of the Notes and tried a selection of Practice Questions, you should attempt the corresponding assignment.
 If you submit your assignment for marking, spend some time looking through it carefully when it is returned.
 It can seem a bit depressing to analyse the errors you made, but you can increase your chances of passing the exam by learning from your mistakes.
 The markers will try their best to provide practical comments to help you to improve.

 It’s a fact that people are more likely to remember something if they review it from time to time.
 So, do look over the chapters you have studied so far from time to time.
 It is useful to re-read the chapter summaries or to try the self-assessment questions again a few days after reading the chapter itself.

 To be really prepared for the exam, you should not only know and understand the Core Reading but also be aware of what the examiners will expect.
 Your revision programme should include plenty of question practice so that you are aware of the typical style, content and marking structure of exam questions.
-You should attempt as many questions as you can from the Question and Answer Bank and past exam papers.
+You should attempt as many questions as you can from the Practice Questions at the end of each chapter and past exam papers.